 13 Early Signs of Labor in Pregnancy

-Once you've made it into the 37th week of pregnancy, you'll become increasingly vigilant and aware of subtle signs and symptoms of labor.
+Once you've made it into the 37th week of pregnancy (well into the third trimester), you'll become increasingly vigilant and aware of subtle signs and symptoms of labor.

 That little cramp, upset tummy, back pain, or any other new discomfort will have you wondering: is this labor!?